rakishraja/Best-README-Template/README.md

 Mobile Security Framework (MobSF)
 MobSF, an open-source tool, generates static and dynamic data dumps for mobile app security assessments.
 It enhances app security and device resilience.

-This concise version provides a quick overview of the project's components.
-Feel free to use it or make further adjustments as needed for your project's README.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>